pydantic/pydantic/docs/usage/models.md

     Pydantic is primarily a parsing library, **not a validation library**.
     Validation is a means to an end: building a model which conforms to the types and constraints provided.

-    In other words, Pydanti guarantees the types and constraints of the output model, not the input data.
+    In other words, Pydantic guarantees the types and constraints of the output model, not the input data.

     This might sound like an esoteric distinction, but it is not.
 If you're unsure what this means or how it might affect your usage you should read the section about [Data Conversion](#data-conversion) below.